How To Regain And Keep Your Luxury Brand Legacy From Fading

 Do you know how many inquiries I have from C-level executives who see what I see and want to change but can't because of fears of recession and admit they have no budget?

-Do you know how many salespeople contact me who received no training but who will be fired if they miss a monthly quota?
+Do you know how many salespeople have contacted me who received no training but who will be fired if they miss a monthly quota?

 The answer on all counts is a lot.